wp-plugins/download-shortcode/readme.txt

 = 0.2 = Fix security vulnerability which exposed php core files to direct download, docblocking and other tweaks.

+= 0.2.2 = Remove faulty strlen check on filenames in force-download.php.
+Fixes WSOD issues.

+= 0.2.3 = Update readme.txt with note about replacing force-download.php in wp-content with the new one

 == Upgrade Notice ==

 = 0.1 = Initial submission

 = 0.2 = Security Fix

+= 0.2.3 = Make sure you replace force-download.php in your wp-content folder with the new version!

 == Screenshots ==